SHERE SWIMMING POOL CLUB

 Firstly you will need to decide, as a matter of urgency, whether you need to contact the Emergency Services (ambulance, fire or police) by calling 999 or only to contact an appropriate Committee or Rota Team member, as well as taking any action yourself.

 Committee members with their roles and contact phone numbers are displayed on the wall to the left of the emergency-only telephone.

 A First Aid Box is located on the wall in the signing in room.
 An eye wash kit is located on the wall inside the pump room (normally locked).

-An Emergency Telephone capable of dialling only 999 is located on the wall inside the room next to the entrance/exit gate.
+An Emergency Telephone capable of dialling only 999 is provided (you may prefer to use your personal mobile phone).

 A Defibrillator is located on the wall of the Co-Op in Shere (see map).